gdarity98/Compiler-Capstone/capstone/Catscript.md

 the body at runtime.
 It is pretty similar to a java for loop in implementation.

 ### If Statements
+The if statement contains three private variables.
+Expression for the initial parentheses.
+Next is a List of Statements called trueStatements.
+If the expression evaluates to true then the trueStatements will be evaluated.
+Otherwise, the next private variable comes into play.
+It is another List of Statements, but this contains the falseStatements.
+These false statements could be more if statements.
+Below is a valid code block for an if statement.
 ```javascript
     if(true){
         print(x)